-The impact of the Coronavirus pandemic on the tourism industry, which is such a dominant force in many parts of Europe, has been severe, resulting in the temporary closure of timeshare resorts and other touristic accommodation not only in Europe but around the world.
+The impact of the Coronavirus pandemic on the tourism industry, which is such a dominant force in many parts of Europe, was severe and led to the temporary closure of timeshare resorts and other touristic accommodation not only in Europe but around the world.

-As deaths and infection rates are generally on a downward trend, countries around Europe are starting to ease the restrictions imposed earlier in the year.
-Beaches have re-opened in countries such as Greece, France and Italy and hotels and resorts in some countries are now able to accept guests, although overseas visitors will not be able return to tourist hot-spots until it is safe for them to travel.
+However, as deaths and infection rates are now on a downward trend, countries around Europe are starting to ease the restrictions imposed earlier in the year, open up their borders and allow hotels and resorts to reopen.

 Please note that the updates below are liable to change at short notice:

 Travelling to and from EU countries is allowed without restrictions, with the exception of Portugal, Sweden, Bulgaria and Romania.
 For more information, visit https://www.sozialministerium.at/en.html

 Borders in Belgium are now open to those traveling within the EU and the Schengen+ zone.
 This includes the UK, Switzerland, Iceland and Norway.
 For more information, visit https://diplomatie.belgium.be/en